thkuo/seq2geno/README.md

 # Seq2Geno

 An integrated tool for microbial sequence analyses.
 The methods are refactored from those used by [the published research](https://zenodo.org/record/3591847/export/hx#.YL89KyaxWV5).
-The method reproducibility has beend evaulated with the same raw data but a differnet mechine.
+The method reproducibility has beend evaulated with the same raw data using a differnet mechine.

 - [Repository structure](#structure)
 - [Available functions](#functions)